elap733/NBA-Injuries-Analysis/README.md

 This project is not the first to use [Prosport Transactions](http://prosportstransactions.com/) data to explore injury trends.
 It is however the unique in that it **ties both NBA schedule data and player stats/bio to transactions.
 The merging of injury transactions and schedule data allowed me to determine the number of games missed due to injury, rather than simply looking at the number of "transactions" that occurred**.
 The latter is a rather naive metric for tracking injuries because it treats all injuries as equal (a sore hamstring != a torn achilles)).
 Consider the plots below:

 ![Ouch](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/bar_plot_injury_events.png)
-*Fig.4: Count of **injury events (transactions)** each season.
+*Fig.3: Count of **injury events (transactions)** each season.
 [Note: Excludes "non-injury" events including missed games due to personal reasons, rest, sickness; Excludes injuries affecting players averaging less than 10 minutes per game].*

-Figure: 4, a count of injury events each season, gives the impression that the NBA's injury posture is better today (the 2017 and 2018 seasons) than it was in the recent past (2010-2013).
-Figure 5, a count of missed games each season due to injury, however presents a very different story, as the 2017 and 2018 seasons appear to have the highest missed games totals in the past 9 seasons.
+Figure 3, a count of injury events each season, gives the impression that the NBA's injury posture is better today (the 2017 and 2018 seasons) than it was in the recent past (2010-2013).
+Figure 4, a count of missed games each season due to injury, however presents a very different story, as the 2017 and 2018 seasons appear to have the highest missed games totals in the past 9 seasons.

 ![Ouch](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/bar_missed_games_all_injuries.png)
-*Fig.5: Count of **missed games** each season.
+*Fig.4: Count of **missed games** each season.
 [Note: Excludes "non-injury" events including missed games due to personal reasons, rest, sickness; Excludes injuries affecting players averaging less than 10 minutes per game].*

 From a team/player/fan's perspective its not the number of injury events that really matters, its the number of games missed.